 When looking closer at priority populations some additional troubling trends emerge, but so do opportunities for strengthening support.
-First Nations Australians tended to score lower across the mental health and wellbeing domains studied in this survey, compared to non-Indigenous Australians.
-It is no surprise, then, that First Nations Australians self-rated mental health is significantly lower on average than other Australians'.
+First Nations Australians are often more likely to struggle with many of the elements of life that are crucial to positive mental health and wellbeing.
+It is no surprise, then, that their self-rated mental health is significantly lower on average than other Australians'.
 More needs to be done to improve access to culturally-responsive mental health services for this community.
 There is great strength to be harnessed in this process: First Nations Australians were significantly more likely than all others to report that they help others when they need it.

 LGBTQIA+ Australians also have lower reported overall mental health on average and more likely to face challenges in social connection and housing security.
-While being more likely to need mental health support, LGBTQIA+ Australians are also more likely to face a range of barriers.
+Despite being more likely to need mental health support, LGBTQIA+ Australians are also more likely to face a range of barriers.
 These findings reinforce the need to address ongoing societal stigma and discrimination experienced by this community and increase access to safe and affirming mental health supports.

 Further, this research demonstrates that carers and support people of others with a mental health condition face many challenges themselves, particularly financially, limiting their own access to supports.
-However, carers also demonstrated resilience through social connection: they are more likely to report that they provide help to others when they need it, and that they turn to friends and family for support.
+However, they also demonstrated resilience through social connection: they are more likely to report that they provide help to others when they need it, and that they turn to friends and family for support.